• Hair on Fire, Sacred Ground, and a Pocketful of Gummy Bears

 You can’t out muscle cognitive decline or any type of dementia.
 It’s progressive.
 You can’t reason your way out of a failing body.
 You can’t “love” someone into healing from what time has taken.

-What you can do is hold on for the ride.
-Re-center between the bucks.
-Get back up when you fall.
 And learn to breathe through the whiplash.
 It’s not easy.
 Any of it.

 The Crowd Can’t See the Bruises